bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 You can customize the styling of many B3 elements using CSS.

-To specify which DOM node a B3 container mounts on, insert `window.b3themeConfig.useStyles = {}` into your theme's `assets/js/global.js` file.
+To modify the styling of a B3 module, first, insert `window.b3themeConfig.useStyles = {}` into your theme's `assets/js/global.js` file.
 Within `window.b3themeConfig.useStyles = {}`, create a property that uses the B3 element name as the key and one or more comma-separated CSS declarations as the value.

 Since the CSS is written in a JavaScript object, properties with two names, like `background-color`, must be written with camel case syntax: `backgroundColor: "lightblue"`